Harsh2390/web_scraper/readme.md

 - [**Installation**](#installation)
 - [**Usage**](#usage)
 - [**Code Explanation**](#code-explanation)

-1. Top Losers - Stocks that have lost the most value in the market.
-2. Top Gainers - Stocks that have gained the most value in the market.
-3. 52-Week Losers - Stocks that have lost the most value over a 52-week period.
-4. 52-Week Gainers - Stocks that have gained the most value over a 52-week period.
-This data is crucial for financial analysis and can assist in developing trading strategies.
-It can be linked to other projects that involve financial analysis or even automated trading systems.
-The project leverages several Python packages: requests, BeautifulSoup, pandas, and lxml to achieve the task.

 ## Project Overview
 The script scrapes Yahoo Finance using Python's BeautifulSoup library to extract HTML tables containing stock data.
 It processes the tables into a structured format using the Pandas library, which allows for easy manipulation and analysis.
 The four datasets (top losers, top gainers, 52-week losers, and 52-week gainers) are printed to the console, and they can also be further used or saved for different analytical purposes.